Have a laptop with 8GB of RAM and want to run AI locally?

 In five minutes, you'll have a working local AI —

-— write to us at WebsCraft,
+contact us at WebsCraft,

 we'll help you implement it.